sergeycherepanov/homebrew-docker-virtualbox/README.md

 ```bash
 docker-machine-init initialize
 ```
-> It should download, create and configure the virtual machine
+> This is will download, create and configure the VirtualBox based machine

 ### Start the docker-virtualbox service